Contents

 To customize a graph, click on Edit on the main menu, then Utilities, and then Set Graph.
 You will get the following window.

 The first column (Report) shows you the name of the report that you are graphing.
-The second column (Measure To Graph) shows you the item on which the graph is based; you can choose one of seven measures from the drop-down menu, including User Graph Data.
+The second column (Measure to Graph) shows you the item on which the graph is based; you can choose one of seven measures from the drop-down menu, including User Graph Data.

 By default each certificate template is assigned a Measure to Graph, but you can assign a different one for any certificate template.
 Looking at the Report column, identify the template you want to modify.
 Then, in the Measure to Graph column, click on the cell to the right of the target report to open the Measure to Graph drop-down menu.
 The User Defined graph option is the last one on the list; you must scroll down to it if that is your choice.
 To set a new Measure to Graph for that template, click on the data title row next to it in the Header column.
 Next, replace the data title in the Header column to reflect the template’s new Measure to Graph; the new data title you enter will print above the graph.